Developing with Drupal

 Here, we’ll see how to make code changes to an environment.

-note You should never be working on the Master branch since it's supposed to be your production environment.
+You should never be working on your default branch since it’s supposed to be your production environment.

 Make sure you’re on a working environment.
 In this example we’re on the sprint1 branch:

 Now that you’re set up on your working branch, you can start developing on your website by making code changes and pushing those changes to Platform to test them live.

 There are three common ways you will be making code changes to Platform:

 - Add contributed modules, themes, distributions, third-party libraries in the make file

 - Create custom code (modules, themes, profiles, libraries) and commit them to your Platform codebase

 Each time you push a commit, Platform.sh rebuilds your environment and run the Drush make command if a proper make file has been found.

 Each Drupal module you want to install on your project should be included in the make file.